MekaiJ/codequest25/README.md

 # codequest25
-Programmed for Google Developer Group's CodeQuest 2025: Build with AI event.
+Programmed for and won first place at Google Developer Group's CodeQuest 2025: Build with AI event.

 ## Contributors
 - Luke Barnes